pingcap/tiflash/docs/design/2022-04-28-architecture-of-storage-engine-pagestorage.md

 ## Design

-Currently there are three versions of PageStorage (V1, V2, V3).
-The V1 version is no longer used by DT.
-Due to compatibility considerations, it's still used in some components, we considered to remove it the future.
-It won't be covered too much in this article.
+Currently, there are three versions of PageStorage (V1, V2, V3).
+We won't describe the details of the V1/V2 in this article.
+The V2 design and implementation lead to high write amplification and CPU usage under some scenarios, so we propose the V3 version.

-At present, most of our customers use the V2 version.
-Due to design issues, the V2 version has some problems that cannot be improved(will be introduced below), so we propose the V3 version.

 ### V3 version